No Broad Laws

 - In South Dakota, an injury or death due to an employee’s intoxication can be grounds to deny workers’ compensation benefits.

-- Apply the Checklist of Impacting Issues for Employee Use of Marijuana provided by NDS for additional state laws and issues that can relate to and/or impact your operations regarding employee use of marijuana.
+- Apply the Checklist of Impacting Issues to Research provided by NDS for additional state laws and issues that can relate to and/or impact your operations regarding employee use of marijuana.

 - South Dakota SB 95 – CBD related